Regulations for Professional Certificate in Education (PCET)

 4. To be eligible for admittance to an award covered by these regulations a candidate shall: have fulfilled any entry conditions which may be required by the programme in question.

-5. Students can be awarded Accreditation for Prior Learning (APL) and/or Accreditation for Prior Experiential Learning (APEL) in accordance with the relevant University procedure.
+5. Students can be awarded Recognition of Prior Learning (RPL) and/or Recognition of Prior Experiential Learning (RPEL) in accordance with the relevant University procedure.
 The maximum number of credits which may be accepted to count towards the Professional Certificate in Education (PCET) award shall be 60.

 6. Students must pass all 120 credits to qualify for the award.
 The modular pass-mark shall be 40%.
 Examining boards will classify awards overall grades based on an average mark weighted according to the credits of modules, and using the following scale: